Image 1 of 7

 An opportunity to weave with your hands while unwinding your mind.

 Before we sit down to weave, a good understanding of the materials and tools required is key.
-Fibre Before Form is a 3-hour immersive workshop designed to introduce you to the foundational knowledge behind traditional basket weaving.
+Fibre Before Form is a 3-hour immersive workshop designed to introduce you to the foundational knowledge behind traditional basket weaving, gathering & harvesting.

 During our day, we’ll explore how to respectfully harvest wild materials, when and how to collect them, and how to process and store them for future use.